bramdemmer/youtube-reddit-app/README.md

-# webpack-startup

-Frontend build system startup project.
+# Temporary test app with youtube

 install nvm globally on your machine and make sure to use the latest LTS version of node when using this repo.